Reports to: Mission Promise Neighborhood-Family Support Manager

 Mission: The Mission Promise Neighborhood links family economic security with student academic achievement.
 It creates a comprehensive, integrated framework of evidence-based services that responds to urgent needs and builds on the foundation of student, family, community, and school strengths and assets.
 Together, parents, neighbors, and partner organizations work hand-in-hand, guaranteeing that all Mission children, youth, and their families achieve academic excellence and economic self-sufficiency.

 The Family Success Coach serves as the central component of the MPN service delivery system.
 The Family Success Coaches create the direct connection between students & families at school sites, and the vast array of programs and resources that compose our continuum of services available for the Community.
-The Family Success Coaches identify service gaps and build their network in San Francisco to assure the community has access to needed resources.
+The Family Success Coaches identify service gaps and build their network in San Francisco to assure the community has access.

-Location: The FSC will be a MEDA employee but will be assigned to work at a school site 4 days a week and 1 day at MEDA; during school holidays or closings FSCs are expected to be at MEDA.
+Location: The FSC will be a MEDA employee but will be assigned to work at a school site 4 days per week and 1 day at MEDA; during school holidays or closures, FSCs are expected to be at MEDA.
 The FSC will have an assigned desk space at MEDA and will be expected to participate in all MEDA staff meetings, functions, and trainings.

 - Provide one-on-one consultations to families and their children to assess their needs, and help them develop and follow through with action plans that will help them meet academic, financial and other family and/or personal goals.